fahimtq1/cloud_computing_basics/README.md

 ### What is AWS?

-AWS is a cloud computing platform.
+AWS is a cloud computing sevice provider; the world's largest cloud computing service provider.
 It provides: Infrastructure as a Service (IaaS), Platform as a Service (PaaS) and Software as a Service (SaaS).
-AWS is mainly used in DevOps practices as IaaS.

 ### What is EC2?

-EC2 is the AWS version of a Virtual Machine.
+EC2 is a AWS service which provides the user an instance of a Virtual Machine.

 ### Deploying the Sparta App